-Simple additions, such as lemon water made with organic lemons for vitamin C, a healthy lemonade with a tart lemon flavor, a pinch of Himalayan sea salt, or a diluted apple cider vinegar drink with organic apple cider vinegar, can also help support hydration with clean ingredients.
+Simple add-ins like lemon water made with organic lemons for vitamin C, a healthy lemonade with a tart lemon flavor, a small pinch of salt, or a diluted apple cider vinegar drink can add variety while supporting hydration with clean ingredients.

-Here are nine simple, science-backed habits to help your morning routine fit seamlessly into your life and support hydration and energy levels throughout the day.
+Here are nine simple habits to help a morning routine fit seamlessly into daily life and support hydration and steady energy levels throughout the day.

 Why Hydration Is Essential in the Morning